PatriciaDros/Project_Management_Dashboard/README.md

 ### Pricing / Business Rules Table

 #### `tblLabPrices`
-Centralized pricing logic (what SAI pays vs what SCA is billed).
+Centralized pricing logic (what we pay vs what the primary client is billed).

 **Columns**
 - `CODE`